-The most important command for contributors to know how to run is cargo run -bin pyoxidizer.
+The most important command for contributors to know how to run is cargo run --bin pyoxidizer.
 This will compile the pyoxidizer executable program and run it.
-Use it like cargo run -bin pyoxidizer -init ~/tmp/myapp to run pyoxidizer init ~/tmp/myapp for example.
+Use it like cargo run --bin pyoxidizer -- init ~/tmp/myapp to run pyoxidizer init ~/tmp/myapp for example.
+If you just run cargo build, it will also build the pyapp project, which is an in-repo project that attempts to use PyOxidizer.